 breaker.
 Before the equipment is tested or worked on, all power should be disconnected at the service panel with the main switch being left in the "off" position until work has been completed.
 In the event that flood water has risen above outlets, covers power cords or is near the service panel, contact your local distribution company to disconnect power to your home.
 Once power has been turned off or disconnected, a licensed electrical contractor should be contacted to determine if electrical equipment (wires, plugs) need to be replaced.

 Do not plug in or attempt to use electrical appliances that have been wet until they have been checked or serviced by an electrician or service agency.
 Ask your electrician, or contact the manufacturer or dealer for the nearest service location.

 Guidelines on what to do in the event of flooding or water damage.

 Power outages that occur during storms are often associated with a downed power line.
-Residents should be aware that downed power lines may still be energized and should stay at least 10 metres or 33 feet away until Horizon Utilities has disconnected power or completed power line repairs.
+Residents should be aware that downed power lines may still be energized and should stay at least 10 metres or 33 feet away until Alectra Utilities (formerly Horizon Utilities) has disconnected power or completed power line repairs.

 Portable emergency generators

 More and more Ontario residents are purchasing portable emergency generators to use in the event of a power outage.
 Portable generators are used to provide an alternative energy source until conventional electrical power is restored.
 These units should not be directly connected into a home wiring system without considering safety precautions.
 Careful purchase decisions, proper installation and diligent inspection are essential to make the portable generator safe for owners, their homes, and utility workers.
 Research your purchase carefully.
 Ensure all components of your generator have been approved by a recognized certification agency and that your generator includes a transfer device and proper connection cords.
 Contact a licensed electrical contractor if you are unsure of your homes electrical or generator installation requirements.

 Keep Safe When Lightning Strikes